Recusal of a Judge

 If you are facing a situation where you are involved in family law proceedings whether this concerns shared custody matters or complex matters such as discharging care orders our family lawyers in Cardiff can help.
 We can provide you with advice on establishing whether your suspicions on bias can be used as to evidence or to illustrate there are grounds for recusal.
 You may find yourself in a situation where a judge has made inappropriate comments about you, formed an opinion of you, questioned your honesty or even seem to be favouring the other side by considering their evidence and disregarding your evidence.
 This may potentially form the basis for the recusal of a judge in family court.

 We will carefully consider your matter and can assist you in preparing your application for a recusal should this be needed.
 We provide family law advice nationally as well as internationally through telephone, email, and Skype.
 We will also ensure you are kept up to date with you matter and assist you developing a strategy to help you succeed.
-Contact us today for a free initial consultation by calling on 029 2192 1400 to discuss your options or let us call you back.
+Contact us today by calling on 029 2192 1400 to arrange your free consultation, or let us call you back. or book a time that suits you.